clvrai/mopa-rl/docs/content.md

 ## Videos

 <span class="env-name"><b>Sawyer Push</b></span>
-- Sawyer arm is required to find a path to reach an object inside of a box, and push it to a goal position.
+<p>Sawyer arm is required to find a path to reach an object inside of a box, and push it to a goal position.</p><br>
 <div class="w3-row-padding">
 	<div class="w3-col s3 w3-center">
 	</div>